sunnydigital/sunnydigital.github.io/content/notes/monocle-part1/index.md

     relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---

-# Everything is Not What They Seem
+## Everything is Not What They Seem

-More than just a throwback to Wizards of Waverly Place, I really do think latent models are quite neat.
-They hint at the idea that there exists a fundamental discrepancy between *what* is overtly shown and *how* these patterns come to be.
+More than just a throwback to Wizards of Waverly Place, this statement is fundamental to the way our world operates.
+Specifically, it hints at the existance of a hidden dimension, a *latent* space that exists beneath the surface of our reality.
+And in my opinion, I think that the models surrounding these latent spaces are quite neat: they hint at the idea that there exists a fundamental discrepancy between *what* is overtly shown and *how* these patterns come to be.

 This concept shines brightly in the intricate systems governing gene expression.
-Here, phenotypes (the observable traits of an organism, such as the fiery red versus raven black hair in humans, or the varying petal lengths among different iris species) aren't always directly correlated with genotypes (the specific sequence of *ATCG*: *Adenine*, *Thymine*, *Cytosine*, and *Guanine* in DNA).
+Here, phenotypes (the observable traits of an organism, i.e. the fiery red versus raven black hair in humans, or the varying petal lengths among different iris species) aren't always directly correlated with genotypes (the specific sequence of *ATCG*: *Adenine*, *Thymine*, *Cytosine*, and *Guanine* in DNA).

-In the vast and diverse landscape of the medical field, the phenotypes of a particular organism can sometimes seem like a cryptic puzzle when viewed in the context of the genes involved.
-As it turns out, the experimental observations of cellular expression (in terms of the genes active in each cell) exist in a lower dimensional *latent* space.
+In the diverse landscape of the medical field, the phenotypes of a particular organism can sometimes seem cryptic when viewed in the context of the genes involved.
+Not to mention, there is much *translational* difference in the process governing *what* genes are expressed, *how* the expression arises, and *when*.
+To uncover the mechanisms that govern these processes, we would need to dive into the unknown, and as it turns out, the experimental observations of cellular expression (in terms of the genes active in each cell) exist in a lower dimensional *latent* space ([Trapnell et al.](https://www.nature.com/articles/nbt.2859)).
 This is in stark contrast to the more complex, higher dimensional variables that we might initially expect.

-So, in essence, the world of gene expression is not unlike a magic trick.
-What we see on the surface is just the tip of the iceberg, with a whole world of complexity hidden beneath.
-And much like a good magic trick, it's this hidden complexity that makes it all the more fascinating.
+Gene expression is not unlike a magic trick.
+What we see on the surface is just the tip of the iceberg, with what we think is a world of complexity hidden beneath, but is actually simpler than what we might actually expect.
+But more importantly, like a good magic trick, it's this hidden complexity that makes it all the more fascinating.

-# The Analogy of the Soaring Ball: Unraveling Reverse Graphs
+## The Analogy of the Ball: Unraveling Reverse Graphs

 To demystify the complexities of reverse graph embeddings, let's employ a straightforward yet effective analogy.
 Picture someone launching a ball into the air.
 You're armed with a camera, tracking the ball's trajectory from a third-person perspective off the $z$-axis.
-You capture the journey in a series of snapshots, *click*, *click*, *click*, *click*, ... , *CLICK*.
+You capture the journey in a series of snapshots, *snap*, *snap*, *snap*, *snap*, ... , *SNAP*.
 Once the film is developed, you're left with a series of distinct photos.

 These snapshots serve as frozen moments in time, each providing a unique perspective on the ball's position relative to its surroundings.
 The photos might resemble something like this:

 <figure id="fig1">
     <img src="images/fig-02.png" alt="Fig. 1">
     <figcaption align="center"><i>Fig. 1</i>.
-The five distinct photos capturing the ball's trajectory through the air...
-Ohhh <i>Snaap</i></figcaption>
+Five distinct photos capturing the ball's trajectory through the air </figcaption>
 </figure>

 While you've captured a total of five images, this number can be generalized to *N*, allowing for as many or as few snapshots as desired.
 Each snapshot provides an accurate representation of the ball's location at that specific moment.
 A more comprehensive view emerges when we zoom out to consider the bigger picture: